bjornwallner/ML_medbioinfo/README.md

 * Think about use cases of ML in your problem domain.

-Don't forget that after finishing the preparatory exercise you should post at least three questions and/or discussion points as answers to this [pre-course assignments in canvas] (https://canvas.instructure.com/courses/4191361/assignments/29403039), before May 1, 23:59
+Don't forget that after finishing the preparatory exercise you should post at least three questions and/or discussion points as answers to this [pre-course assignments in canvas](https://canvas.instructure.com/courses/6366473/assignments/36123072), 23:59 day before the course starts at the latest.